VahidHoseini-ir/MySystem/README.md

 # system I set up in project to easy use of them

-## How you should use it below code
+## How you should use this system :
-its just for having your ads system and updating system
+for having your ads system and updating system
 ```java
 new NetworkClient(this).setControlApp();
 ```